pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Hello_World.md

 * [std::fmt](https://doc.rust-lang.org/std/fmt/) contains many [traits](https://github.com/pravsemilo/rust-notes/blob/master/doc.rust-lang.org/Rust_By_Example/Traits.md) which govern the display of text.
 For example :
 	* `fmt::Debug` : Uses the `{:?}` marker.
 Formats text for debugging purposes.
 	* `fmt::Display` : Uses the `{}` marker.
 Formats text in a more elegant, user friendly fashion.
-* Implementing the `fmt::Display` trait automatically implements the `ToString` trait which allows us to convert the type to `String`.
+* Implementing the `fmt::Display` trait automatically implements the [ToString](https://doc.rust-lang.org/std/string/trait.ToString.html) trait which allows us to [convert](https://github.com/pravsemilo/rust-notes/blob/master/doc.rust-lang.org/Rust_By_Example/Conversion.md#to-and-from-strings)  the type to [String](https://doc.rust-lang.org/stable/rust-by-example/std/str.html).
 ### Debug
 * All types which want to use `std::fmt` formatting `traits` require an implementation to be printable.
 * Automatic implementations are only provided for types such as in the `std` library.